 #5QW: Peter Knees

-Peter works in music information retrieval, an area at the intersection of AI and music.
-He deals with recommender systems for music.
+Peter works in music information retrieval, an intersection of artificial intelligence and music, and deals with recommender systems.

 Peter Knees is Assistant Professor at the Research Unit Information & Software Engineering.
 He works in music information retrieval, which is an area that can be described as an intersection of artificial intelligence and music.
 He deals with recommender systems for music, but another aspect of his work is making tools for people who create music, such as producers or musicians.
 “Our goal is not to replace humans or creativity, but to help them use the outcomes of our research to support and inspire them,” Peter explains.